hanshiyi/hanshiyi.github.io/index.md

 - *Researcher*, **Character AI**
   - Worked on voice cloning and text-to-speech.
 - *Senior Researcher*, **Apple**
-  - Improved Siri's ASR quality by rewriting the entire system to close the gap with competitors, resulting in a significant increase in user engagement worldwide.
+  - Improved on device ASR from model, algorithm and system levels.
+  - Projects I have worked on were showcased at WWDC 2023/2024.
+They were mentioned in MKBHD's videos and received positive reactions.
+The usage of our on-device ASR system increased 2 to 6 times in many locales.
 - *ML Engineer*, **LinkedIn**
   - Worked on named entity tagging and linking to resolve ambiguous entities in the knowledge graph.
 - *M.S. in Computer Science*, **Brown University**